Nexedi/jio/docs/revision_storages.rst

        // response.rev -> "1-5782E71F1E4BF698FA3793D9D5A96393"
      });

-   This will create the document on your webDav and local storage
+   This will create the document on your WebDAV and local storage

 #.
-Someone else updates your shared namecard on Webdav
+Someone else updates your shared namecard on WebDAV:

    .. code-block:: javascript